labd/react-abode/README.md

 #### getActiveComponents

 You can use `getActiveComponents` to get a list of all Abode elements currently in your DOM.

+#### getRegisteredComponents

+You can use `getRegisteredComponents` to get all registered components.

 ### Populate parameters